-The Great Wall of China (Wanli Changcheng 萬里長城; literally "Ten Thousand Leagues Long Fortification") is one of the most outstanding buildings of mankind, sometimes called the eight world wonder and said to be the only human work that can be seen from the moon (which is, of course, not true).
+The Great Wall of China (Wanli Changcheng 萬里長城; literally "Ten Thousand Leagues-Long Wall", short Changcheng 長城) is one of the most outstanding buildings of mankind, sometimes called the eight world wonder and said to be the only human work that can be seen from the moon (which is, of course, not true).

 The part of the Great Wall we can admire today north of Beijing, are the reconstructed remnants of the Ming Dynasty wall.
 But this wall is only the last wall-fortification in a long tradition of wall building.